FCA Announcement: 30th March 2026

 Submit Your Claim

-When the scheme opens (~June 2026), Frank will generate your claim forms citing the exact FCA rules and draft your submission letter.
+Frank will generate your claim forms citing the exact FCA rules and draft your submission letter.
+The scheme start has been delayed to approximately November 2026 due to legal challenges, but complaining now puts you first in the queue.
 You review and send.

 04